lugiro/luwise/LOS_User_Manual_v1.md

 (xxx is the version number).

-Before using the program look at the startup values shown in the function controlModule() in losxxx.py.
+Before using the program look at the startup values shown in the function controlModule() in losxxx.py.<br>
-See also the enclosed list.
+Also see the enclosed list.
 Most of the values are self-explanatory.

 The program is set up for 32 servos.
-Then you need two Servo PWM Pi expansion board on the Raspberry pi.
-You also need an address for board number two.
+You will need two Servo PWM Pi expansion boards, with different board addresses.

-There are three main functions in the program
+There are three main functions in the program:
 1. Move the servos to desired positions and save these positions in a task file
 2. Run the saved task file
 3. Fault handling and error correction

+When running the program the servos will always rapibly go to the defined zero position, or angle 0, if not defined.
+Therefore when starting the program  with servos mounted on a robot, it can be an advantage to have the possibility to quickly cut the voltage to the servos.
+This can avoid damage on the robot.

-When you have started the program the following text will appear:<br>New COMMAND:<br> It can be useful to press the commands h (for help) and v (to show some setup data).
+When running the program the following text will appear:<br>New COMMAND:<br>

 Normal startup process: